t1yeh/labreport3/index.md

         (NT_017021) of 6p21.3-22.
 Our
         B:9-23 or B:13-23 [ 15 ] .
 However, in the Liu
 ```
-This command searches for the occurrences of the string pattern ```3-2``` of all text files in biomed directory and displays the top 10.
+This command searches for the occurrences of the string pattern 3-2 of all text files in ```biomed``` directory and displays the top 10.
-It can be useful if we can visualize instances of 3-2, which can be a date, being mentioned and its roles/significance in the biomed publication without getting bombarded by a bunch of textfile names.
+It can be useful if we can visualize instances of 3-2, which can be a date, being mentioned and its roles/significance in the biomedical publication without getting bombarded by a bunch of textfile names.

 ### ```-E```